Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • The air being forced through the vocal cords causes a cry or groaning sound.

-• The individual loses consciousness and falls down.
+• The individual loses consciousness and falls.

-• They might bite their tongue or inside of their cheek.
+• They might bite their tongue or the inside of their cheek.
 In this instance, their saliva may look bloody.

 • After the tonic phase is the clonic phase: